Hamro Team

 Hamro Team is a Nepalese television soap opera, telecasted in the Nepal on Kantipur Television.
 Hamro Team story is of the Nepali version of The Team – Hamro Team, has been written by a group of Nepali writers working closely with Search for Common Ground Nepal and is being produced locally with AB Pictures Pvt.
 Ltd. Hamro Team, 13 episodes, is directed by Bhusan Dahal.
-It premiered on 9 June 2011 and concluded on 1 September 2011.
+It premiered on 9 June 2011 and ended on 1 September 2011, with a total of 13 episodes over the course of 1 series.

-The series was originally screened as a half-hour episode on Thursday, 9 pm every week.

 Plot

 The story of Hamro Team is about people from different lifestyles coming together to achieve a common goal.
 It is about daring to dream, and to fight all odds to pursue it.
 Hamro Team is about knowing what you are as an individual, and what you can be as a team.
 Along the way of their progress to unite as a group they face a lot of difficulties but in the end when they worked like a team they won the championships of the national levels.